 For audiophiles, it's worth noting that this Pioneer unit supports FLAC file playback capability at up to 48 kHz/24 bit high resolution CD-quality.
 It also features a 13-band EQ with slope adjustments, time alignment, two-way network, auto EQ, Pioneer’s proprietary Sound Retriever AIR, and high voltage pre-outs.
 This allows it to integrate into any car audio system and also leaves scope for future upgrades.

-Here's a short video, showing you what you get in the box:
+Here's a short video, showing you what you get in the box when you purchase the AVH-X7800BT:

 At the opposite end of the Pioneer range is this model, the Pioneer DEH-150MP Single Din Stereo.
 This unit is for those of you that want to upgrade your stereo, but don't want to break the bank while doing so.